naokazuterada/MarkdownTOC/README.md

 }
 ```

+1. The set specified as values character(s) will be replaced with the key character.
+1. The replacement sequence executes from top to bottom

-example:
+An example:

 ```
 # Super Product™
 ```

-This heading changes to link with following id.
+This heading link of this heading is changed to following id

 ```
 #super-product
 ```

+- The `' '` (space) is replaced with `-` (dash), since `' '` is included in the first set
-- The value character(s) will be replaced to the key character.
+- The '™' is replaced with _nothing_, since '™' is included in the second set
-- Replace sequence will execute from top to bottom.

 ### Control of depth listed in TOC

 ```
 # Heading 1

-...
+Lorem ipsum...

 ## Heading 2

-...
+Lorem ipsum...

 ### Heading 3

-...
+Lorem ipsum...

 #### Heading 2
 ```